puppetlabs/puppetlabs-vsphere/README.md

 ## Limitations

+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-vsphere/blob/master/metadata.json)

 This module is available only for Puppet Enterprise 3.7 and later.
 This module has been tested with vSphere 5.5.

 ## Known Issues